 My work focuses primarily on the beaches of NYC, with a focus on Rockaway and Fort Tilden.
 I have been working on my current series, Beach Lovers, for almost five years.
 I am a surfer and beach bum at heart.
 My work is held in private collections in the US, Canada and Brazil.
 My commercial work can be found at: Erica Reade Photography.

-I spend a lot of time observing beach-goers at Rockaway Beach, Queens; their bodies swaying in the waves, splayed out half-asleep on sandy towels, or chasing small children around with more sunscreen.
+I spend a lot of time observing NYC beach-goers; their bodies swaying in the waves, or splayed out half-asleep on sandy towels.
 We are raw and exposed on the beach, stripped of our clothes, our makeup, our status markers.
-My involvement with the subjects is one of an observer, recorder and sometimes, voyeur.
-My intention is to capture the human experience of love and sensuality in public places, bringing a street photography approach to the beach.
-My interest is the shift in human behavior from NYC streets to Rockaway beach, there is something about being on the beach hat emboldens couples to enjoy more affectionate freedom, their inhibitions less hidden.
-Beach Lovers is a collection of intimate moments shared by couples I’ve observed at the beach.
-This series is about the small moments of tenderness between couples, whether sharing an embrace, long laughs, or a lazy limb-entwined nap on a beach blanket.
+There is something about being on the beach that emboldens couples to enjoy more affectionate freedom, their inhibitions less hidden than anywhere else I've observed in the city.
+My involvement with my couples is one of an observer, recorder and sometimes, voyeur.
+My intention is to capture the human experience of love and sensuality in public places, blending both street and documentary photography approaches to the beach.
+Beach Lovers is a collection of intimate moments shared by couples I’ve observed at the beaches of NYC, with a focus on Rockaway, Fort Tilden and Coney Island.
+This series is about the small moments of tenderness between couples, whether sharing a wet embrace, long laughs, or a lazy limb-entwined nap on a beach blanket.
 These photos illustrate love and sensuality in their purest states.